uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/csv_data_source.rst

 Operation
 ~~~~~~~~~

-Supported value of the :code:`DatasetType` template parameter for :expr:`read` operation with CSV data source is :code:`onedal::table`.
+:code:`onedal::table` is the only supported value of the :code:`DatasetType` template parameter for :expr:`read` operation with CSV data source.

 .. namespace:: onedal
 .. function:: template <typename DatasetType, typename DataSource> \